antaresproject/docs/docs/services/assets.md

 ```

-Notice that it is essential in what order the files are loaded because the individual modules depend on each other.
+Note that the order in which the files are loaded is important because the individual modules depend on each other.
-In the end the use of `APP.modules.show` module:
+Lastly, take a look at the use of `APP.modules.show` module:
 ```html
 <input type="button" onclick="APP.modules.show.useModule()" value="Click!"/>
 ```

-The above example should not be treated as a pattern because it uses the 'onclick' parameter in the 'in-line' mode.
+The example above should not be considered a pattern because it uses the 'onclick' parameter in the 'in-line' mode.

 ### Backend

-A configuration file wherein JavaScript files are determined (used by the system) is placed in the location:
+A configuration file in which JavaScript files used by the system are determined is placed in the location:

 `\resources\config\require_js.php`